 Any time the household requests a postponement which delays the thirty (30) calendar day processing, it shall be a household fault.
 If, by the thirtieth (30th) day, the local office cannot take further action on an application because the household has failed to take the required action requested by the local office, the household shall lose its entitlement to benefits for the month of application and shall be sent a notice of action form on the thirtieth day.
-However, the local office shall give the household an additional thirty calendar days to take the required action requested by the local office sent.
+However, the local office shall give the household an additional thirty calendar days to take the required action requested by the local office after the notice of denial is sent.